 Nike Flylon Train Dynamic size and fit

 The Nike Flylon Train Dynamic is only available in men’s version and typically runs true to size.
 It comes in D - Medium width.
 The absence of a traditional adjustable throat and the tightly woven mesh used in the upper provide a snug fit.
-Consumers are advised to try the shoe in person to acquire the right size and fit.

 A rubber outsole lines the underside of the Nike Flylon Train Dynamic.
 This compound is durable and provides traction on most surfaces.
 It extends to the front and protects the toes from impact during training.